 who participate.
 A different mix of musicians will produce a different sound.
 We establish a stylistic concensus

 and run with it, tune by tune.

-the Sunday Jam Session at PJ's Coffee, we have to be very, VERY careful of volume.
+it necessary to be very, VERY careful of volume and dynamics!
 With that in mind, here are the rules.